pnnehome/pnnehome.github.io/docs/source/index.rst

 Wei, Yanhao 'Max' and Zhenling Jiang (2024b), "A Pre-trained Estimator for Consumer Search Models."

-Ursu, Raluca, Stephan Steiler, and Elisabeth Honka (2022), "The Sequential Search Model: A Framework for Empirical Research."
+Ursu, Raluca, Stephan Seiler, and Elisabeth Honka (2022), "The Sequential Search Model: A Framework for Empirical Research."

 |